PasanAbeysekara/portforlio/posts/hidden-cost-of-microservices.md

 2. **Configuration Management**: Each service may have different configurations per environment.
 (Spring Cloud Config, Vault).
 3. **Resilience Patterns**: Circuit breakers, retries, and rate-limiting become mandatory.
 4. **Security and Authentication**: Every inter-service call requires secure communication, usually with OAuth, mTLS, or JWT tokens.
-5. **Deployment Automation**: Manual deployment is infeasible—pipelines, orchestration, and blue-green deployments become the norm.
+5. **Deployment Automation**: Manual deployment is infeasible pipelines, orchestration, and blue-green deployments become the norm.

 Suddenly, the team must also be experts in **orchestration, service mesh, and cloud infrastructure**, not just application code.